robbenz/dia_plugs/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.3.1 =
+* Refactored username exists check to search only in username
+* Fixed issue when there was a meta in the db with no meta key and we couldn't add our fields that had no meta key because it would generate meta name already in use
+* Fixed conflict with WPMUDEV Set Password plugin with which we had a function with the same name

 = 2.3.0 =
 * Added filter in login form so we can display html at the bottom
 * Fixed a filter in login redirect link that was broken